rsh249/bioinformatics/docs/dna_seq.md

 ## DNA Sequencing: Overview

-The ability to sequence DNA is one of the greatest achievements of th field.
+The ability to sequence DNA is one of the greatest achievements of the field of Biology.

 We will talk today a bit about the history of DNA sequencing and the main technologies involved.